-6. Standing Committee Recommendation for Endorsement: N/A
+Standing Committee Recommendation for Endorsement: N/A

-The Standing Committee did not vote on an endorsement recommendation because the measure did not pass the scientific acceptability criteria.
+- The Standing Committee did not vote on an endorsement recommendation because the measure did not pass the evidence criteria. - During the post-comment meeting, the Standing Committee voted to not recommend the measure for endorsement.